 In compliance with Rule C110.3 of Section D of Part 2 of The Bar Standards Board (“BSB”) Handbook, Chambers regularly conducts a survey to ascertain diversity data of the workforce consisting of Members of Chambers and staff.
 In accordance with the requirements of the BSB Handbook the surveys are entirely voluntary.

-75% of the workforce provided diversity data.
+90% of the workforce provided diversity data.
 Chambers recognises that to monitor the effectiveness of its equality and diversity policies and fulfil its commitment to equal opportunities, it is necessary regularly to monitor equality and diversity data.
-For this purpose, it would be necessary for the survey to have a higher completion rate and to be more consistently completed than at present.
+Chambers is committed to improving the diversity of the workforce and treating everyone equally.
+That commitment is reflected in the seriousness with which voluntary surveys are taken, with the vast majority of the workforce voluntarily providing diversity data.

-Data collection was undertaken most recently in December 2014 and in January 2016 anonymously and in accordance with the BSB rules.
+Data collection was undertaken most recently in November 2018 anonymously and in accordance with the BSB rules.
 All members of Chambers, pupils and staff were asked to provide data.
 Participation in the survey was voluntary.

 On the basis of the segment of the workforce who responded and are willing for their data to be published: